SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Introduction

 \section{Introduction}

-\todone{The claim that syntax errors will cause builds to fail is bold at best given no beginner developer uses a build system and no experienced dev will acutally commit a compilation error.} \todone{I also find myself asking why wont the IDE catch any syntax fails before compilation?
-Does the scenario envisioned in this paper assume the absence of proper dev support?} Syntax errors are easy to make, and will cause compiles to fail.
+\IEEEPARstart{S}{yntax} errors are easy to make, and will cause compiles to fail.
 The challenges posed by syntax errors to novices have been known for a long time~\cite{spohrer1986novice}.
 More recent studies have documented the challenges faced by novices in various languages~\cite{mccracken2001multi, lahtinen2005study, jackson2005identifying}.
-Novices make a wide range of syntax mistakes~\cite{jackson2005identifying}, some of which are quite subtle; time that might otherwise be spent on useful pedagogy on problem-solving and logic is spent helping students deal with such errors.
-Unfortunately the error messages provided by compilers are often not helpful; novices struggle to interpret the messages, and sometimes even experts do!~\cite{kummerfeld2003neglected}. \todone{A lot of this work is pretty old, how do modern IDEs handle this?
-Would any of these older results hold today?
-In non JVM based languages wouldn't most linters fix sytanx errors?} Consider for example, the real program example in figure~\ref{jsorig}, where a novice student just replaced a "*" with an "x" on line 8.
-None of the big 3 IDEs (VSCode, IntelliJ, or Eclipse) provide a direct diagnostic for this very understandable error.
+Novices make a wide range of syntax mistakes~\cite{jackson2005identifying}, some of which are quite subtle; time that might otherwise be spent on useful pedagogy on problem-solving and logic is spent helping novices deal with such errors.
+Unfortunately the error messages provided by compilers are often not helpful; novices struggle to interpret the messages, and sometimes even experts do!~\cite{kummerfeld2003neglected}.
+Consider for example, the real program example in Fig.~\ref{jsorig}, where a novice student just replaced a ``*'' with an ``x'' on line 8.
+None of the big 4 IDEs (VSCode, IntelliJ, BlueJ, or Eclipse) provide a direct diagnostic for this very understandable error.
 A lot of time can be spent on such errors~\cite{denny2012all}, and researchers have called out for more attention to help novices~\cite{kummerfeld2003neglected} deal with errors, specifically syntax errors.
 While \emph{semantic errors} (bug-patching) have received quite some attention, syntax errors have attracted less interest. \todone{Might want to acknowledge that there are two lines of work: syntactic fix and semantic fix and here you focus on syntactic fixes to basically avoid R2 from asking about bug fix work}